outrera/symta/doc/symta-by-example.md

 Core Library
 ------------------------------
-This section provides a quick reference of the content of the Symta's standard library, defined in cors_.s, rt_.s and macro.s files.
+This section provides a quick reference of the content of the Symta's standard library, defined in core_.s, rt_.s and macro.s files.

 `f A B ...
 C: g D E ...
 F` - same as `f A B ...
 C (g D E ...
 F)`, but also binds sub expressions, like `when got@@it get_value: process it`